fadlurahmanfdev/kotlin_feature_platform/README.md

 }
 ```

-Disconnect connection with a bluetooth device, if there any
+Disconnect connection with a bluetooth device, if there any connection with bluetooth device.

 ```kotlin
 val bluetooth = FeatureBluetooth(applicationContext)